li-clutter-org/http2-test/README.md

 That's it!

+## Installing by parts

+To install only the comparison engine, use the following:

+        $ fab BeefyRehMimic

 ## The long version

 The ReH server is written in Haskell, which is a very decent functional and